gmodena/tensor-fm/README.md

 ### Tensorflow

 The tensorflow implementation of Factorization Machines lives under `tensor-fm/tensorfm/base.py`.
-And example of how to work with this API can be found in `tensor-fm/tests/test_base.py`.
+An example of how to work with this API can be found in `tensor-fm/tests/test_base.py`.

 ### Scikit-learn estimator
 `tensorfm.sklearn` exposes two sklearn compatible estimators: `FactorizationMachineRegressor`